eHive development in a nutshell

 • experimental/XXX are where experimental features are being developed.
 These branches can be created, removed or rebased at will.
 If you base your developments on someone else’s experimental branch, let them know in order to coordinate those changes!

-When a bug is discovered, it should be fixed on the oldest stable branch it affects (and that is still actively maintained), and then cascade-merged right up to master, e.g. version/2.3 is merged into version/2.4, which is then merged into master.
+When a bug is discovered, it should be fixed on the oldest stable branch it affects (and that is still actively maintained), and then cascade-merged right up to main, e.g. version/2.3 is merged into version/2.4, which is then merged into main.
 Some merges may fail because of conflict with other commits, some bugs have to be fixed differently on different branches.
 If that is the case, either fix the merge commit immediately, or do a merge for the sake of it (git merge -s ours) and then add the correct commits.
 Forcing merges to happen provides a clearer history and facilitates tools like git bisect.

 guiHive follows very similar rules: